Axect/HyperbolicLR/paper/README.md

 ### `main_cifar10.py`

 This script runs experiments on the CIFAR-10 dataset.
 It includes:
-- Model selection (SimpleCNN, ViT)
+- Model selection (SimpleCNN or your own model)
 - Hyperparameter optimization
 - Various run modes (Run, Search, Compare, Optimize, Optimize-Compare)
 - Integration with Weights & Biases for experiment tracking